-Registration Terms and Conditions Applicable for Spring 2020
+Registration Terms and Conditions Applicable for Summer and Fall 2020

 Students are responsible for knowing and adhering to the policies, deadlines, and procedures contained in the online catalog and current Policies and Registration Information booklet.
 Students may receive credit only for those courses for which they are properly registered and will assume academic and financial responsibility for any course for which they register unless they officially cancel registration according to the established deadlines.